-When the shorter days of October turns our minds toward pumpkins, costumes and spooky fun, it's time to make some do-it-yourself scary music.
+When the shorter days of Fall turns our minds toward pumpkins, costumes and spooky fun, it's time to make some do-it-yourself scary music.

 Harmonic minor is the darkest of conventional minor scales.
-You can make scary music by playing just the scale (see Bach's Toccata below) or over chords.
+You can make scary music by playing just the scale (see Bach's Toccata below) or play it over chords.

 Watch a video correlated with this blog post on Facebook here.